Maryland vs. Indiana NCAA Football Odds, Plays and Insights | October 30, 2021

 Indiana Stats and Trends

-- Indiana has one win against the spread in seven games this season.
+- Thus far this season Indiana has one win against the spread.

-- The Hoosiers have been underdogs by 5.5 points or more two times this year and have not covered the spread once.

-- Indiana's games this season have gone over the total in four out of seven opportunities (57.1%).

-- Indiana is 1-1 against the spread and 2-0 overall when the team scores more than 29.7 points.
+- Indiana is 1-1 against the spread and 2-0 overall in games when it records more than 29.7 points.

-- The Hoosiers have turned the ball over five more times (12 total) than the Terrapins have forced a turnover (7) this season.
+- This season the Hoosiers have turned the ball over 12 times, five more than the Terrapins' takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.